 If you had your Apps email address already previously set up to forward everything to your old Gmail address, you need to go to the old Gmail address and cancel the forwarding rule.
 Otherwise you will end up with two copies of the same email – one in your Gmail account and one in your Apps account.

 Next, you can decide if you want to change the destination links for your calendar, Talk app, Documents and Sites (just like you may have changed the URL for your email inbox).
 Then activate each service in the settings.

 The last thing to do is go to the CNAME settings in your hosting account (again, Google points the way) and you need to enter each URL along with ghs.google.com .
 That points everything to the Google servers.
 Save everything and you-are-done!
 Finito, The End.

 All that remains to be done is browse through the settings and customise everything to your liking (for example, you can replace the Google logo witb your own customised logo).

 I highly recommend moving over to Google Apps.
 It’s a nice all-in-one online email, calendar and documents application.
 The only grumble I have about it is that you can’t import your emails over from a normal Gmail account.
 Google doesn’t provide any email exporting function so your emails are stuck in the other account – unless you go the long tedious way of downloading the emails to Outlook or Thunderbird and then using an import tool to re-upload them.
-We covered one of these tools in the past.
 But it is very easy to import your filters and contact book over and I had the email purring along in no time.